 It’s rare that hockey players makes headlines in the United States, with the NHL being the smallest of the four major professional leagues, so it’s refreshing seeing the sport get credit in the storm of negativity the national anthem protests created.

-For everyone who is now a Danbury Hat Tricks fan, the team’s inaugural season in the Federal Hockey League begins on October 25 against the Port Huron Prowlers at Danbury Arena.
+For everyone who is now a Danbury Hat Tricks fan, the team’s inaugural season in the Federal Hockey League began on October 25 against the Port Huron Prowlers at Danbury Arena.